-Aartemis browser hijacker changes the "Target" field of one's Mozilla Firefox shortcut.
-To fix this - locate your Mozilla Firefox shortcut on your Desktop and click the right mouse button over it.
+The Aartemis browser hijacker changes the "Target" field of the Mozilla Firefox shortcut.
+To fix this, locate your Mozilla Firefox shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
-In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...) which is entered after "C:\Program Files\Mozilla Firefox\firefox.exe"
+In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...), which is entered after "C:\Program Files\Mozilla Firefox\firefox.exe"

-To reset your homepage click "Tools", then select "Options", in the opened window remove aartemis.com and enter your preferred domain.
+To reset your homepage, click on the Firefox menu (at the top right corner of the main window) then select "Options", in the opened window remove Aartemis.com and enter your preferred domain.

 Change default search engine: